powercodeacademy/phrg-rails-using-erb/README.md

 ## Overview

-We'll look at the benefits of view templating and learn how to write erb tags to do more than just display data.
+We'll look at the benefits of view templating and learn how to write ERB tags that do more than just display data.

 ## Objectives